From Manitouwadge, Ontario

 Michael “Mike” Babcock Jr. is a Stanley Cup and Olympic Gold Medal Winning Hockey Coach.

-Mike Babcock serves as head coach of the Toronto Maple Leafs of the NHL.
+Mike Babcock served as head coach of the Toronto Maple Leafs of the NHL.

 He previously spent 10 seasons as head coach of the Detroit Red Wings, with whom he won the Stanley Cup in 2008.